mxento/dataEng_dadjokes_dag/README.md

-Simple Airflow Dag to slack me dag jokes every hour
+Simple Airflow Dag to slack me dad jokes every hour

 Step 0. this code assumes you know how to setup Airflow already and create a Slack Webhook.